lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-email-and-password/index.md

 ## Send email verification link

 Return back to `/signup` and send the verification link.
-Redirect the user to the confirmation page (`/email-verification`).

 ```ts
 import { auth } from "./lucia.js";